 LLOG Exploration, Blackstone Energy Partners

-Delta House Field Development primarily involved the installation of a floating production system (FPS) at a water depth of 4,500ft in the Mississippi Canyon (MC) 254 field in the US Gulf of Mexico.
+The Delta House Field Development project primarily involved the installation of a floating production system (FPS) at a water depth of 4,500ft in the Mississippi Canyon (MC) 254 field in the US Gulf of Mexico.

-The partners in the project include LLOG Exploration, Blackstone Energy Partners and LLOG’s co-owners, including Ridgewood Energy, ILX, Red Willow Offshore, Calypso Exploration, and Deep Gulf Energy II.
+Partners in the project include LLOG Exploration, Blackstone Energy Partners and LLOG’s co-owners, including Ridgewood Energy, ILX, Red Willow Offshore, Calypso Exploration, and Deep Gulf Energy II.
 The project was approved in December 2012 and initial production from the MC 254 field was achieved in April 2015.

 The total investment on the project was $2bn, the financing for which was provided by Arclight.